minix1234/minix1234.github.io/pelican/content/ontario.rst

 .. raw:: html
     :file: Ontariobar.html

+Below is a bar graph showing the active, resolved and fatal cases in Ontario based on age grouping.

+.. raw:: html
+    :file: Ontariobarage.html

 Below is a breakdown of the current fatal covid-19 cases in Ontario to-date

 .. raw:: html